π‘ What is this?

 - Robustness: A truly “good” model should remain valid under adversarial challenge.

-We utilize a dual-track system where modeling and auditing are interactive rather than independent processes.
+We utilize a dual-track system where modeling and auditing are interactive processes:

 - May 17: Official Announcement & Launch